Classic Financial and Corporate Scandals

 Bank of Crooks and Criminals International

-An outline of the main allegations that led to the bank being closed down.
+An outline of the main allegations that led to the bank being closed down with particular reference to its dealings with the US Government.

 Congressional Report on the BCCI Affair